delatech/htail/README.md

 ## Usage

+`htail` is configurable via the command line.

 - `htail`: Run htails with the default options
 - `htail /my/log1 /my/log2`: tail the two provided files
 - `htail -h`: Display help

+`htail` also parses the `HTAIL_PATH` environment variable for directories or log files to parses.
+The format is the same as the `PATH` environment variable:

+    export HTAIL_PATH="/var/log:/usr/local/var/log:/my/path/to/projects/*/logs/dev.log"
+    htail
+    # Similar to
+    htail /var/log /usr/local/var/log '/my/path/to/projects/*/logs/dev.log'

 ## Installation